learn about our programs in central america

 Graduated families: 247

-Based in the southern districts of Toledo, Stann Creek, and Cayo, Sustainable Harvest Belize has been working since 1999 to find practical, sustainable strategies to improve the health of the local environment and the families who live there.
+Sustainable Harvest Belize has been partnering since 1999 with local farming families to find practical, sustainable strategies to improve well-being and the health of the local environment.

 Read a story from Belize.